-Myth: Checking your credit hurts your score
+Myth: Checking your credit hurts your score.

-Myth: Keeping a small balance on your credit cards is helpful to your score
+Myth: Keeping a small balance on your credit cards is helpful to your score.

-Not only is this false, but keeping a balance on your credit cards can also hurt you financially due to the interest rates charged by creditors.
+Not only is this usually false, but keeping a balance on your credit cards can also hurt you financially due to the interest rates charged by creditors.
 In reality, your best bet is to pay your balance in full each month when possible, or at the very least more than the minimum due.
 And, if you’re carrying a balance, always pay your credit card bill on time.

-Myth: Closing a credit card with a high interest rate will enhance your score
+Myth: Closing a credit card with a high interest rate will enhance your score.

-The average age of your cards is an important factor used in calculating your credit score.
+The average age of your credit accounts is an important factor used in calculating your credit score.
 While it may seem like a good idea to close your higher interest rate cards, it could actually hurt your credit score by lowering your credit age if that card is one of the older cards you hold.
-Closing a card—regardless of the interest rate—can raise your credit utilization and hurt your credit score.
+Closing a card—regardless of the interest rate—can also raise your credit utilization and hurt your credit score.
 Instead, consider asking your card issuer to lower your interest rate.

-Myth: Opening a new retail card improves your score
+Myth: Opening a new retail card improves your score.

-Myth: Co-signing on a loved one’s credit account won’t affect your credit score
+Myth: Co-signing on a loved one’s credit account won’t affect your credit score.

 When you co-sign for a friend or loved one, your credit is tied to the account.
-If your co-signer misses payments or defaults on a loan that includes your name, it will bring down your credit score.
+If your co-signer misses payments or defaults on a loan that includes your name, it will likely bring down your credit score.
 Make sure you trust that payments will be made on time each month before you agree to be a co-signer.

 Be Wise About Credit